 Sapan Shah, PhD

 Dr. Shah is Founder and CEO of Novatherx, providing expertise, leadership and support to biotech and pharmaceutical companies advancing innovative therapeutics that address areas of critical unmet medical need.
 He was previously President and Chief Executive Officer of ARMGO Pharma, a biotechnology company developing novel small-molecule therapeutics to treat debilitating cardiac and rare muscle diseases.
-Prior to ARMGO, Dr. Shah served as President and CEO of Shionogi Inc., where he launched and expanded the US pharmaceutical business of Shionogi & Co., Ltd., established the company’s joint-venture with GSK/ViiV focused on a novel HIV integrase inhibitor, and co-founded Ezose Sciences, a high-throughput glycomics company.
-Prior to Shionogi, Dr. Shah was a consultant with McKinsey & Company, where he advised pharmaceutical and biotech clients on a wide range of R&D, commercial and corporate strategy matters.
+Prior to ARMGO, Dr. Shah served as President and CEO of Shionogi Inc., and during that time launched and expanded the US pharmaceutical business of Shionogi & Co., Ltd., established and operated a joint-venture with GSK/ViiV focused on development and commercialization of a novel HIV integrase inhibitors, and co-founded Ezose Sciences, a high-throughput glycomics company.
+He began his career at McKinsey & Company, advising pharmaceutical and biotech clients on a wide range of R&D, commercial and corporate strategy matters.
 Dr. Shah earned his Ph.D. degree in Molecular Biophysics and Biochemistry from Yale University and holds BA degrees in Mathematics and Biochemistry from the Integrated Science Program at Northwestern University.

 Arthur Tinkelenberg, PhD